eternaltyro/openstack-beginners-guide/README.md

             |
             |_ README - this file

+## Building the PDF from Docbook source

+- Using dblatex command
+- Using a2x
+- Building individual files and using PDF-toolkit (pdftk) to join them into a single PDF file.

 ## Known issues

 - When building PDF files using DBLATEX, single quotes (apostrophes) get converted to backquotes automatically.
 Be careful when you copy/paste commands.